bortexz/quercus/README.md

 ## Querus
- Help is really needed to speed up the developement of
+ Simple file manager using react and electron .Help is really needed to speed up the developement

 ## Things to do
 - [ ] Remove unused packages